 Sword Art Online review

-Sword Art Online is an anime with the premise that a fully immersive virtual reality video game has been developed, and thousands of people put on the Nerve Gear to play it... only to find that they can't get out of the gameworld, and if they die in the game they'll die in real life.
+Sword Art Online is an anime with the premise that a fully immersive virtual reality video game has been developed, and thousands of people put on the Nerve Gear to play it... but find that they can't get out of the gameworld, and if they die in the game they'll die in real life.
 The only way to get back to the real world is to defeat the final boss on the 100th floor.
 Sounds like a good premise, doesn't it?
 And the first episode was indeed really good.
 Unfortunately, however, the show is garbage.
 Unmarked spoilers here if you care for some reason.

 - It's the definition of a harem anime.
 Centered around the show's Gary Stu hero Kirito are twelve-plus female characters, almost all of whom are sexually attracted to him.
 Besides villains, there are no other major male characters in the show - Recon is only around for one arc, Agil averages about one line per episode, and Klein is just comic relief.